nextapps-de/mikado/README.md

 > The expression for an observable property has to start with: `{{=`

-Using proxy requires using one of the 3 storage strategies.
+Using proxy requires using one of the 3 store strategies.

 __1. Use with internal store:__
 ```js